Breach of a Divorce Settlement Solicitor

 If a change in your financial circumstances is ultimately the reason for you not being able to make payments for example, it might be necessary to revisit and if necessary, amend the terms of the original consent order.

 Whatever the situation, it is important that you take action to avoid being found in contempt of court.

 If your breach was not as a result of an oversight, and you have committed a serious breach, or consistently breach the order multiple times, then it is likely that you will find action being taken against you.

 If I am taken to court for breaching my consent order- who pays?

 If the court agrees to take action against you, and you are found to have breached the consent order, you will be liable for court costs and any legal fees incurred by both sides – in addition to any fines or penalties you receive.

 Why choose Clifford Johnston & Co?

-If you have breached your consent order or have received notice that your ex-spouse is considering taking action against you for breaching the terms of your divorce settlement, it is crucial to take expert legal advice at the earliest opportunity.
+If you have breached your divorce settlement agreement consent order or have received notice that your ex-spouse is considering taking action against you for breaching the terms of your divorce settlement, it is crucial to take expert legal advice at the earliest opportunity.

 The terms of a court order vary from case to case, and whether the court will choose to enforce the order will depend on the circumstances, but one of our contempt of court specialists will be able to offer advice and guidance on the best course of action for you to take.
 Where it is possible to take action to remedy the breach and avoid court proceedings this will always be preferable, but if you need to appear in court we will work with you to build the best defence available, representing you and doing everything that we can to attain the best possible outcome.